virajprabhu/image-resize/README.md

 # image-resize
-A multithreaded JAVA application to resize a large number of images.
+A multithreaded Java application to resize a large number of images.